SansGuidon/bookmarks/QUOTES.md

 * [Programming quotes](http://quotes.cat-v.org/programming/)
 * Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
 Abraham Lincoln
 * Leadership is the ability to hide your panic from others.
 Lao Tzu
+* No code is faster than no code. - Merb Motto